 Counts for ‘Currently Unknown’ categories are included in the publication for completeness.
 However entry and exit rates and change percentage involving 'currently unknown' values are not published to ensure administrative changes are not misinterpreted.

-Counts of businesses in CABEE are published at three geographical levels: Main State, Statistical Area Level 2 (SA2) and Local Government Area (LGA).
+Counts of businesses in CABEE are published at four geographical levels: Australia totals, Main State, Statistical Area Level 2 (SA2) and Local Government Area (LGA).
 Main State is derived from business information on the ABSBR, while SA2 is part of the Australian Statistical Geography Standard (ASGS).

 The ASGS is a framework of all of the regions which the ABS and other organisations use to collect, release and analyse geographically classified statistics.
 The ASGS ensures that these statistics are comparable and geospatially integrated, and provides users with a coherent set of standard regions to access, visualise, analyse and understand statistics.